Top 7 Dog Friendly Beaches in Alabama 2025

 The Dog Pond is one of the most famous spots located in Gulf State Park.

 This picnic spot has abundant grass and many trees to provide shade.
-It is just beside Lake Shelby and provides unlimited access to the tranquil water.
+It is just beside Lake Shelby and offers unlimited access to the tranquil water.

-The dogs must be leashed while entering and before leaving the park area.
+Dogs must be leashed while entering and when leaving the park area.
 But once inside, they can roam leash-free.
 They provide plastic bags to pick up the waste.
-The park offers dog agility instruments installed in the park.
-Benches and picnic tables are available in the park area for the owners.
+The park offers dog agility equipment.
+Benches and picnic tables are available in the park area for the owners to use.

 • Fees: None

-• Hours: Opens daily from 8 a.m. till sunset.
+• Hours: Open daily from 8 a.m. to sunset.

 • Address: 20115 State Hwy.
 135 Gulf Shores, AL 36542